haijing-zhang/ParrotMini-Drone-Autonomous-System/README.md

 # Simulink-Control-of-Parrot-Mini-Drone

-Implemented image processing system and path following system for Parrot Mini drone using PID controller.

-Solved tricky real-world problems using a lightweight erosion-based pure pursuit algorithm.
+Implemented image processing system and path following system for Parrot Mini drone using a lightweight erosion-based pure pursuit algorithm.

+Control system is based on PID controller and simulated by Simulink.

+Successfully transferred what achieves in simultion mode to real world.

 ![image text](https://github.com/haijing-zhang/ParrotMiniDrone/blob/master/parrot2.jpeg)